MartinWolfert/wordpress-optimizing/README.md

-# wordpress-optimizing
+# Optimizing WordPress ...
-Nginx, Varnish and other stuff to improve WordPress performance
+ .. regarding CO2 emissions, Nginx, Varnish and other stuff to improve WordPress